-The TPS563300 employs the fixed-frequency peak current mode control.
+The TPS6293x employs the fixed-frequency peak current mode control.
 A voltage feedback loop is used to get accurate DC voltage regulation by adjusting the peak current command based on voltage offset.
 The peak inductor current is sensed from the HS switch and compared to the peak current threshold to control the on time of the HS switch.
-The voltage feedback loop is internally compensated, which allows for fewer external components, making it easy to design, and provides stable operation with almost any combination of output capacitors.
-The converter operates with fixed switching frequency at normal-load condition.
-At light-load condition, the TPS563300 operates in PFM mode to maintain high efficiency.
+The voltage feedback loop is internally compensated, which allows for fewer external components, makes it easy to design, and provides stable operation with almost any combination of output capacitors.

-7.3.2 Pulse Frequency Modulation
+9.3.2 Pulse Frequency Modulation

-The TPS563300 is designed to operate in pulse frequency modulation (PFM) mode at light load currents to boost light-load efficiency.
+The TPS62932, TPS62933, and TPS62933P are designed to operate in pulse frequency modulation (PFM) mode at light load currents to boost light load efficiency.

-When the load current is lower than half of the peak-to-peak inductor current in CCM, the TPS563300 operates in discontinuous conduction mode (DCM).
-In DCM operation, the low-side switch is turned off when the inductor current drops to approximately 0 A to improve efficiency.
-Both switching losses and conduction losses are reduced in DCM when compared to forced CCM operation at light load.
+When the load current is lower than half of the peak-to-peak inductor current in CCM, the devices operate in discontinuous conduction mode (DCM).
+In DCM operation, the low-side switch is turned off when the inductor current drops to I{LS_ZC} to improve efficiency.
+Both switching losses and conduction losses are reduced in DCM, compared to forced CCM operation at light load.

 At even lighter current load, pulse frequency modulation (PFM) mode is activated to maintain high-efficiency operation.
-When either the minimum high-side switch on time, $t{\text{ON_MIN}}$, or the minimum peak inductor current, $t{\text{PEAK_MIN}}$ (typically 750 mA), is reached, the switching frequency decreases to maintain regulation.
+When either the minimum high-side switch on time, t{ON_MIN} , or the minimum peak inductor current l{PEAK_MIN} is reached, the switching frequency decreases to maintain regulation.
 In PFM mode, the switching frequency is decreased by the control loop to maintain output voltage regulation when load current reduces.

 Switching loss is further reduced in PFM operation due to less frequent switching actions.
 Since the integrated current comparator catches the peak inductor current only, the average load current entering PFM mode varies with the applications and external output LC filters.

 In PFM mode, the high-side MOSFET is turned on in a burst of one or more pulses to provide energy to the load.
 The duration of the burst depends on how long it takes the feedback voltage catches V{REF} .
 The periodicity of these bursts is adjusted to regulate the output, while zero current crossing detection turns off the low-side MOSFET to maximize efficiency.
 This mode provides high light-load efficiency by reducing the amount of input supply current required to regulate the output voltage at small loads.
-PWM trades off very good light-load efficiency for larger output voltage ripple and variable switching frequency.
+This trades off very good light-load efficiency for larger output voltage ripple and variable switching frequency.

-7.3.3 Voltage Reference
+9.3.3 Voltage Reference

-The internal reference voltage, V{REF} , is designed at typical 0.8 V, the negative feedback system of converter produces a precise $\pm 2\%$ feedback voltage V{FB} over full temperature by scaling the output of a temperature stable internal band-gap circuit.
+The internal reference voltage, V{REF} , is designed at 0.8 V (typical).
+The negative feedback system of converter produces a precise $\pm 2\%$ feedback voltage, V{FB} , over full temperature by scaling the output of a temperature-stable internal band-gap circuit.

-7.3.4 Output Voltage Setting
+9.3.4 Output Voltage Setting

-A precision 0.8-V internal reference voltage, V{REF} , is used to maintain a tightly regulated output voltage over the entire operating temperature range.
+A precision 0.8-V reference voltage, V{REF} , is used to maintain a tightly regulated output voltage over the entire operating temperature range.
 The output voltage is set by a resistor divider from the output voltage to the FB pin.
 TI recommends using 1% tolerance resistors with a low temperature coefficient for the FB divider.
-Select the bottom-side resistor, R{FBB} , for the desired divider current and use \pm 1 to calculate the top-side resistor, R{FBT} .
+Select the bottom-side resistor, R{FBB} , for the desired divider current and use Equation 1 to calculate the top-side resistor, R{FBT} .
 Lower R{FBB} increases the divider current and reduces efficiency at very light load.
-Larger R{FBB} makes the FB voltage more susceptible to noise, so the larger R{FBB} value requires more carefully designed feedback path on the PCB.
+Larger R{FBB} makes the FB voltage more susceptible to noise, so larger R{FBB} values require a more carefully designed feedback path on the PCB.
 Setting R{FBB} = 10 k Ω and R{FBT} in the range of 10 k Ω to 300 k Ω is recommended for most applications.